Conflict Resolution and the GEF

-When a complaint is submitted to the Commissioner, the Commissioner will confirm receipt and be in touch with the complainant to seek any needed clarifications, review possible next steps, and answer any questions about the conflict resolution function.
-The Commissioner may also contact other interested parties to seek further information on the matter.
-These initial steps normally will be completed within three weeks of receipt of the initial complaint.
+When a complaint is submitted to the Commissioner, the Commissioner will confirm receipt promptly and be in touch with the complainant to seek any needed clarifications, review possible next steps, and answer any questions about the conflict resolution function.
+For complaints relating to GEF-funded projects and programs, the Commissioner will inform the complainant of the availability of the Grievance and Accountability mechanism of the project implementing agency.
+The Commissioner will forward the complaint to the Agency Grievance and Accountability mechanism and, as appropriate, the Agency management.
+The Commissioner will also inform the complainant(s) that they have the option to submit a complaint to the mechanism directly, and ask whether there is any concern regarding the confidentiality of the complaint.
 The Commissioner will at all times respect requests for confidentiality and anonymity by persons submitting complaints.

 For non-project related complaints determined to be within the scope of the CRC function, steps may include facilitation of dialogue to resolve the issues, seeking appropriate responsive action by the responsible parties, conciliation or in some cases mediation and independent fact-finding.
 The Commissioner will keep the involved persons and parties informed of status and progress in resolving the conflict, in keeping with the conflict resolution mandate.

 Purposes and Outcomes